I have always liked working with my hands and body

 In high school, I was never athletic, but I loved working with my hands doing woodwork and pottery.

 Over the years, I met people who worked in massage therapy.
 They would describe their work to me.
-The active nature of it was appealing.
+The active nature of massage was appealing, as well as the offering of something so transformative and healing.

 They got to me when I was young!

 Childhood memories are a rather vague haze for me.
-Trips with my mother for craniosacral therapy and reflexology form the clearest images that I do I have.
-I cherish them now that she has passed.
+Trips with my mother for craniosacral therapy and reflexology form the clearest images of those I have.
+And I cherish them now that she has passed.

 - I remember the physical sensations.
 I remember feeling held and safe and clear and curious.